 Groundwater – Groundwater is the current sole source of water for District customers.
 Metro Main has 26 active wells that pump water from the aquifer underneath the Cañada del Oro Wash and Rillito River.
 Water from the wells is placed in storage tanks or reservoirs.
 The water is then pressurized to move underground through pipes to reach customers.
-The Metro Hub service area has five wells that pump water beneath the ground along Sabino Canyon Creek and Tanque Verde Wash.
-The Metro Southwest service area has 5 wells that pump groundwater that originates from mountain front recharge and minor streamflow along the Black Wash.
+The Metro Hub service area has 5 wells that pump water beneath the ground along Sabino Canyon Creek and Tanque Verde Wash.
+The Metro Southwest service areas have 5 wells that pump groundwater that originates from mountain front recharge and minor streamflow along the Black Wash.

 Other Water Sources – Based on the Arizona Groundwater Management Code and the assured water supply designations for Metro Main and Metro Southwest – Diablo Village, the District has sought to use a renewable water source to reduce its dependency upon groundwater in these service areas.
-Other water sources, including Central Arizona Project (CAP) water and recycled water, are considered renewable water sources.
+Other water sources, including CAP water and recycled water, are considered renewable water sources.
 These other water sources can help stabilize the aquifer and reduce the use of groundwater.

 Over the years, the District has pursued how to bring CAP water to the various service areas.
-The District has partnered with the Town of Marana and the Town of Oro Valley to design and construct the Northwest Recharge, Recovery, and Delivery System that will recover a portion of the respective water provider’s CAP allocation stored in Avra Valley and provide a means to convey this water to the Marana Water, Oro Valley Water, and Metro Main service areas.
+The District has partnered with the Town of Marana and the Town of Oro Valley to design and construct the Northwest Recharge, Recovery, and Delivery System (NWRRDS) that will recover a portion of the respective water provider’s CAP allocation stored in AVRP and provide a means to convey this water to the Marana Water, Oro Valley Water, and Metro Main service areas.
 This will reduce the amount of groundwater that is pumped to meet customer demands, reduce the ongoing decline in groundwater levels in the aquifer, and will ensure water resource availability for current and future customers.

-Water Usage – Metro Main customers used 6,757 acre-feet (2.2 billion gallons) of water in 2016 While all the water was pumped from wells, almost of it was calculated as recovered Central Arizona Project (CAP) water based on the credits the District accrued through its recharge efforts.
-Metro Hub customers used 807 acre-feet (261 million gallons) of water in 2016.
-Metro Southwest customers used 405 acre-feet (132 million gallons) of water in 2016.
-Wheeling agreements with Tucson Water at Diablo Village and Lazy B enable Metro Water to meet a portion of customer demand with renewable water resources.
+Water Usage – Metro Main customers used 6,993 acre-feet (2.3 billion gallons) of water in 2021.
+While all the water was pumped from wells, most of it was calculated as recovered CAP water based on the credits the District accrued through its recharge efforts.
+Metro Hub customers used 811 acre-feet (264 million gallons) of water in 2021.
+Metro Southwest customers used 525 acre-feet (171 million gallons) of water in 2021.
+Wheeling agreements with Tucson Water at Diablo Village and Lazy B enable the District to meet a portion of customer demand with renewable water resources.

-Avra Valley Recharge Project and Recharge CAP Allocation – In 2010, the District Board approved the use of recharge as the initial treatment method for its CAP water allocation.
+Avra Valley Recharge Project (AVRP) and Recharge CAP Allocation – In 2010, the District Board approved the use of recharge as the initial treatment method for its CAP water allocation and the District acquired AVRP in 2011.
 Recharge was seen as a less expensive alternative with lower capital but still as effective as a treatment plant.
-The District’s CAP allocation would be recharged in the Avra Valley Recharge Project (AVRP), which the District had entered an agreement in 2009 with CAP to acquire.
-The acquisition was completed in January 2011.
+The CAP water delivered to recharge facilities accrue credits that are partially used each year as annual storage and recovery to offset groundwater pumping.
+The remainder of the credits is stored as long-term storage credits for future use.